 Seniors join together to enjoy crafts, games, movies outings, entertainment and other activities.
 Our Activity Directors prepare events that keep residents active and engaged.
 When new seniors move to our retirement community, we conduct an activity survey to better understand each resident’s interests and preferences.

-While moving to an assisted living facility can be unfamiliar and scary, it does provide a true sense of belonging and an extended family.
+While moving to an assisted living community can be unfamiliar and scary, it does provide a true sense of belonging and an extended family.
 The social bonds that an assisted living community provides plays an important role in protecting our long-term physical and mental health.